spirodonfl/game-builder/README.md

 ## What this will not do

 One thing this will not do is give you a merged, flat, output of a map if you have multiple layers.
 It will spit out each layer as an individual PNG file.
 It's up to you to merge it into a flat file if that's what you need.
 I may add the feature to include a flattened map in the future.

+# License - Please refer to the LICENSE file in this repo.